Beyond a Safe Space: Creating True Affirming Care for LGBTQIA2P+ Young People

 - Explore the difference between binary sexual identity and non-binary sexual identity as well as the differences between sexual identities and gender identities

-- Understand their own sexual orientation and gender identity and how it influences clinical work in the room.
+- Analyze their own sexual orientation and gender identity and how it influences clinical work in the room.

 - Identify the difference between sexual orientation and romantic orientation.